Pomroka/TWT_Challenges_Tester/Readme.md

 If you see some weird chars instead of colors in output or don't want colors switch `COLOR_OUT` to `False` in line `30`

+If there is more than one `test_cases_ch_XXx.py` file you can change import in line `28` or rename test case file removing letter after challenge number to use it.

 ----------

 **WARNING:** My tester ignores printing in `input()` but official tester **FAILS** if you print something in `input()`